nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `plannermd.jar` from [here](https://github.com/AY2122S1-CS2103T-T11-3/tp/releases).
+2. Download the latest `plannermd.jar` from [here](https://github.com/AY2122S1-CS2103T-T11-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for plannerMD.
+3. Copy the file to the folder you want to use as the _home folder_ for plannerMD.

-1. Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * **`list`** : Lists all patients and doctors.

    * **`add`**`n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 dob/25/12/2021` : Adds a patient named `John Doe` to the application.

-   * **`edit`**`5 a/Bob street, block 123, #01-01 dob/25/12/2021` : Edits 5th patient's address.
+   * **`edit`**`5 a/Bob street, block 123, #01-01 dob/25/12/2021` : Edits 5th patient's address and date of birth.

    * **`delete`**`3` : Deletes the 3rd patient as shown in the current list.

    * **`clear`** : Deletes all patients.

+   * **`toggle`** : Toggles between the patients and doctors tabs.

    * **`exit`** : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------